rackerlabs/support-how-to/content/cloud-files/tools-to-use-with-cloud-files.md

     1. Django-Cloudfiles only uploads files that have been modified (but can force upload-all)
     2. It can create a new container for you
     3. It preserves your file hierarchy by naming your remote files such that they emulate nested directories: no need to flatten your existing structure!
-    4. You can store credentials in your site’s configuration file (for easy use) or specify them on the command line (for greater security)
+    4. You can store credentials in your site's configuration file (for easy use) or specify them on the command line (for greater security)
-    5. It ignores files you probably don’t want to upload, like .DS_Store, .git, and Thumbs.db.
+    5. It ignores files you probably don't want to upload, like .DS_Store, .git, and Thumbs.db.
     6. Plug-ins for the Django management system do exist (e.g. django-extensions), but none integrate with Cloudfiles yet (or any CDN to my knowledge)
     7. A simple drop-in (no coding necessary)
     8. No external dependancies required
     9. Django is all about reusability; Django developers always look for an existing solution first (like this one)!
-    10. Django is gaining steam: it’s supported by Google App Engine, and it is gaining traction.
+    10. Django is gaining steam: it's supported by Google App Engine, and it is gaining traction.

 **Media manager** plug-in will mirror your media library to your Cloud Files CDN.
-All URL’s to this content will use the Cloud Files path when you insert them via the media manager.
+All URL's to this content will use the Cloud Files path when you insert them via the media manager.
 You can import all of your media to the CDN.